 7.1 Name of the product

-The name of the food product shall be “Galip nut”.
-The term “Galip nut” may be replaced by a term which has customarily been used to describe the product in the country in which the product is intended to be sold (e.g. “Ngali” or “Nangae” nut”).
+The name of the food product shall be as described in Section 2.1.

-7.2 Origin of the product

 The name of the country of origin and, optionally, island or district where grown, or national, regional or local place name shall be marked on each container.
-The Principles for Traceability/Product Tracing as a Tool within a Food Inspection and Certification System (CXG 60-2006)6 shall be adhered to when tracing a product to its origin.

 7.3 Labelling of non-retail containers